Hemingway App makes your writing concise and correct.

 Common Uses (and Their Limits)

-We’ve experimented with whey lemonade, which is refreshing and surprisingly good but there’s only so much lemonade one household can drink.
+We’ve experimented with a refreshing, and perfect summer drink, whey lemonade.
+There’s only so much lemonade one household can drink, though.

 Another option is using whey in the garden.
 Because it’s slightly acidic, whey can be applied to soil as a gentle acidifier.
 I’ve used it in our blueberry patches to help nudge the pH in the right direction, and it’s worked well.
 Still, even gardening has its limits when you’re producing whey consistently.